 Early Career Framework FAQs

-This section provides general information about the Early Career Framework, alongside specialised FAQs for early career teachers, mentors and ECF Leads
+This page provides general information about the Early Career Framework, alongside specialised FAQs for early career teachers, mentors and ECF induction tutors.

 Please refer to the sections below to find the information you need.
 We'll update this page throughout the year.